 Tips for Using Animation in PowerPoint

 Just because you can animate everything in PowerPoint doesn't mean that you should.
 We've all sat through presentations with distracting animations.
+When making animations in PowerPoint, be strategic.

 Animations serve to complement the content and draw the user's eye to key elements.
 The animation effects shouldn't be the main focus of a slide; your content should be.
 Here are key tips to add animations to your PowerPoint presentations tastefully: